danbrakeley/dog/README.md

 ## TODO

+- ~~cleanup http server and any open connections on Close()~~
+- add visually distinct formatting for fatal log lines
 - Instead of mirroring frog's interface, maybe make it a module that requires frog to work?
 - Add options to periodically send memory/gc stats to the web viewer
   - maybe a generic system for adding named fields and displaying them on the sidebar?